nmcintyre5/Accounting_Helper/README.md

     - If the description contains COSTCO GAS, the expense is categorized as Gas for tax purposes.
     - Otherwise, the expense is categorized as Supplies for tax purposes.

-- **Export to CSV**: The processed data is exported to a CSV file with detailed columns.
+- **Export to CSV**: The processed data is exported to a CSV file with detailed columns (see below).
 It will be saved in the same directory where the Python script is executed.

     Columns in the exported CSV file:
     - Date: Date of the transaction